erdoganip/erdoganip.github.io/cnn_from_scratch.md

 ### 2. Trying Different Approaches

 Since max-pooling layer undersamples it’s inputs, I decided to remove one of the max-pooling layers (let's call it Model 2).
 I had a much better result.
 I also wanted to add ”Random Vertical Flip” which ended up with again, bad results.
 So I removed it and also I have changed the first convolutional layer’s kernel size.
 Again, my model’s performance was not good enough.
 I tried to remove the second max-pooling layer too, and changed the second convolutional layer’s kernel size.
 Still, results were not better.
 So I decided to go back to my best models architecture (Model 2) but I also removed the second max-pooling layer and add a second fully connected layer.
 This brought me to my best model with the best results.

-Adding one more fully connected layer probably prevented information loss.
-The dimension difference were high in between the input and output of the fully connected layers, when I was using 2 FC.

 ```javascript
 class Net(nn.Module):
     def __init__(self):